-MGH projects should also support youth who have exited foster care to obtain any benefits they may be eligible for in their county or state (for example, medical assistance, Foster Youth to Independence vouchers, Family Unification Program vouchers, Chafee Grants, Title IV-E re-entry, etc.).
+TLP projects should also support youth who have exited foster care to obtain any benefits they may be eligible for in their county or state (for example, medical assistance, Foster Youth to Independence vouchers, Family Unification Program vouchers, Chafee Grants, Title IV-E re-entry, etc.).

-Life skills training, child care, and referrals
+Life skills training and referrals

-You must provide youth with life skills training and referrals to promote their long-term economic independence and support the well-being of their children.
-At a minimum, you should provide training and referrals in the following areas:
+You must provide youth with life skills instruction to promote their long-term economic independence and continued well-being.
+At a minimum, you should provide life skills training and referrals in the following areas: